mdw771/mdw771.github.io/about.md

 permalink: /about/
 ---

-I'm a postdoc working in the field of x-ray computational imaging.
+I'm currently working at KLA as an algorithm engineer.
+Before joining KLA, I worked as a postdoc (Argonne National Laboratory) and PhD student (Northwestern University) in the field of x-ray computational imaging.
-As a part of my research interest, I, along with my colleagues, develop Python-based software packages that:
+As a part of my research interest, I, along with my colleagues, developed Python-based software packages that:
 - process, stitch and reconstruct multi-field-of-view tomography data, so that the 3D volume of samples as large as several centimeters can be retrieved with sub-micron resolution. ([Tomosaic](https://github.com/mdw771/tomosaic2.git); [Publication](https://journals.iucr.org/s/issues/2018/05/00/il5010/))